mzen17/Energy-Chan/README.md

 As the prototype of Auxilary Neural Engine slowly moves towards completion and the stream/launch date is getting closer, this repository was created.
 This repository contains all stream videos and logs produced by Energy-Chan, the prototype character test, during stream.

 ![image](https://github.com/user-attachments/assets/c805c1f0-602c-4f72-b349-b1adbee5c5e9)
-[A 3D model of Energy-Chan being made in Blender, subject to change]
+[A 3D model of Energy-Chan being made in Blender, subject to change]\
+[The model was made by a programmer (myself), so the quality (especially during movement) may be lower]

 ## Streaming Schedule
 The first stream (YT) is planned to be somewhere in January 2025.
 This may be pushed back depending on development of the model.
 I intend to stream biweekly, subject to my availability.
 If there is a busy week or month, there may not be a stream.